radiantearth/stac-spec/best-practices.md

 As [described in the Item spec](item-spec/item-spec.md#additional-fields-for-assets), it is possible to use fields typically found in Item properties at the asset level.
 This mechanism of overriding or providing Item Properties only in the Assets makes discovery more difficult and should generally be avoided.
-However, there are some core and extension fields for which providing them at at the Asset level can prove to be very useful for using the data.
+However, there are some core and extension fields for which providing them at the Asset level can prove to be very useful for using the data.

 - `datetime`: Provide individual timestamp on an Item, in case the Item has a `start_datetime` and `end_datetime`, but an Asset is for one specific time.